chandanky23/web-scraping/readme.md

 ## Configuring the app (Considering python 3 is installed and using pip3 to install other dependencies)

 * Create a virtual environment `virtual env .` ***(. represents same folder, can also do `/env`)***
-* Instal dependencies
+* Instal dependencies:
-  * > pip3 install Scrapy, flask
+  > pip3 install Scrapy, flask

 ## Run the application